KKWANH/ColorSavesLife/README.md

 <img src="/imgs/architecture-prototype.png" align="center">

 ## 🤔 Future Development Plan
 Color disability is not only disability that affects to normal life.
 In the report of WHO(World Health Organization), one of five people has problem of hearing [(who.int/health-topics/hearing-loss)](https://www.who.int/health-topics/hearing-loss#tab=tab_1).
-It is very important fact tht 80% of them are living in low-income/mid-income countries, and hearing care interventions are cost-effective.
+It is very important fact that 80% of them are living in low-income/mid-income countries, and hearing care interventions are cost-effective.
 If they can get help for their life with getting driving skills, this will effect a lot.
-In this purpose, we suggest two more plugins which can deploy on our system.
+With this solucation Solution, we can help them to drive much more safely and make their life much more easier and enjoyable for driving.
+As an example, we show you some of our future development plan for hearing disability and dementia.

 ### 🔈 SoundVisualizer for HearingDisability

-Sounds are also important signal in driving situations.
-Think about the situation that a policeman ask your car to stop.
-But if you have problem with hearing, this will cause more bad circumstanses.
-If we visualize which kind of sound is it and which directions does it comes from.
-In this plugin, we use -- AI model to analyze sound.
-Attaching microphone in your car and change your front-display's plugin into SoundVisualizer, **BOOM!
-Now you see the sound.**
+Sound sense is also so much important in driving situations and sirious problem.
+There are 450 million people who have hearing disability.
+Think about the emargency situation that ambulance is coming from your behind.
+If you have problem with hearing, this will cause worse circumstanses like car accident or a person who needs help cannot be alive.
+But with SoundVisualizer plugin , that visualize any sound around your car and which direction does it comes from on front driver window.
+This will help you to react to the situation and make a right decision.

+### AI Driving Assistant for Dementia
+Dmentia is also a serious problem for driving.
+There are 55 million people who have dementia.
+Even their disablity is not effecting to their driving skills, they are not allowed to drive in some countries.
+Because they tend to pay less attention to the road and they are not able to make a right decision.
+With our AI Driving Assistant plugin for Dementia, that learn the driver's driving pattern and other driving data, that can show some warning message or make a sound when the driver is not paying attention to the road or detecting some unusual driving pattern.

+### User Status with Germification
+XXX

+So our platform is not only for color disability, bu also for other disability.
+That have so much potential to help peeople who have disability and make their life much more easier and enjoyable for driving.

 #### Architecture